 - Expenses for the repair of damage to your principal residence that would qualify for the casualty deduction under Code Section 165.

 In summary, in the case of employee deferrals, if a plan participant is not able to satisfy any of the plan triggering events or any of the hardship distribution requirements contained in the plan, the plan participant is generally not able to access any employee deferral contributions made to the plan.

 Employer Profit Sharing Contributions

-In general, most Solo 401k plan documents allow the employer to make employer profit sharing contributions, which are based off a percentage of the plan participant’s income amount.
-For 2019, the employer may make an additional contribution to the plan participant in an amount up to 25% of the participant’s self-employment compensation (20% in the case of a Sole Proprietor or a Schedule C Tax Payer).
+Most Solo 401(k) plan documents allow the employer to make employer profit sharing contributions, which are based off a percentage of the plan participant’s income amount.
+For 2022, the employer may make an additional contribution to the plan participant in an amount up to 25% of the participant’s self-employment compensation (20% in the case of a Sole Proprietor or a Schedule C Tax Payer).

 Unlike employee deferrals, most Solo 401(k) plan documents allow employer profit sharing contributions to be accessed after a certain amount of time, also known as a vesting period.
 Most plan documents allow a plan participant to access all employer profit sharing contributions after being in the plan for over five years (five-year vesting period).